Much Anticipated Teaching Resource on the Holodomor Genocide Now Available

 About the Author

 Valentina Kuryliw is a retired department head and history teacher with over 35 years of teaching experience who has promoted awareness of the Holodomor and human rights as an educator and activist for most of her adult life.
 The daughter of Holodomor survivors, Kuryliw has advocated for the inclusion of the Holodomor in the Ontario curriculum, across Canada and beyond for more than a decade.
 She published a book for Ukraine on methodology for teaching history and authored “The Historian’s Craft” founding lesson on the Holodomor Mobile Classroom of the Holodomor National Awareness Tour.
 That lesson won two international awards for its visionary fusion of educational content, interactive teaching methodology and innovative technology into a seamless immersive learning experience for students.
-Valentina Kuryliw’s recent article “The Ukrainian Genocide – The Holodomor, 1932-1933: A Case of Denial, Cover–Up and Dismissal” will be published in Samuel Totten’s Teaching About Genocide: Insights and Advice from Secondary Teachers and Professors, Vol. 1 in October of 2018 in the USA (Lanham, Maryland: Rowman and Littlefield publishers).
+Valentina Kuryliw’s recent article “The Ukrainian Genocide – The Holodomor, 1932-1933: A Case of Denial, Cover–Up and Dismissal” was published in Samuel Totten’s Teaching About Genocide: Insights and Advice from Secondary Teachers and Professors, Vol. 1 in October of 2018 in the USA (Lanham, Maryland: Rowman and Littlefield publishers).

 Holodomor in Ukraine, the Genocidal Famine 1932-1933 will be promoted widely through a series of book launches and other activities.
 A complimentary copy of the book will be distributed to faculties of education and school boards.
 The book will be translated into French and Ukrainian.